ndreynolds/vim-cakephp/README.md

 Installation
 --------------------------------------------------------------------------------
-Using vim-pathogen and Git submodules:
+With Pathogen, it's as easy as cloning the repository into your `bundle` directory.

     $ git submodule add git://github.com/ndreynolds/vim-cakephp.git bundle/cakephp

-If you're not organizing your plugins with Pathogen and Git, clone the plugin and put it wherever you put the others.

-    $ git clone git://github.com/ndreynolds/vim-cakephp.git

-That's it.

 Getting Started (see [doc/cakephp.vim][1] for the full documentation)
 --------------------------------------------------------------------------------
 Start working on your Cake application as you normally would.
-No need to set any variables, cakephp.vim will do all the work.
+No need to set any variables, **cakephp.vim** will do all the work.

 ### Just a few of the things you can do: ###